TNDisbo Supported

 Record Retention Period5 years

-Interest RemittanceTo Tennessee IOLTA program
+Interest RemittanceTo Tennessee Bar Foundation IOLTA program

-Governing RuleTennessee Rules of Professional Conduct Rule 1.15
+Governing RuleTennessee Rule of Professional Conduct 1.15

 Client LedgerRequired — individual ledger per matter